Jungle Moon: Broadcast and reception

 "Jungle Moon" was broadcast on Cartoon Network on January 5, 2018, as the second half of a two-episode special.
 It and the preceding episode, "Lars of the Stars", were promoted under the joint title "Stranded".
 The "Stranded" broadcast received a Nielsen rating of 0.34, and was seen by approximately 1.1 million viewers.

 The episode was favorably received by critics.
-The Mary Sue's Vrai Kaiser praised both AJ Michalka's performance of Stevonnie, and the execution and implications of the dream sequence.
+The Mary Sues Vrai Kaiser praised both AJ Michalka's performance of Stevonnie, and the execution and implications of the dream sequence.
 The A.V.
-Club's Eric Thurm agreed, giving the episode a rating of A−; he especially singled out Michalka's ability to portray both Steven's and Connie's elements of Stevonnie's personality.
+Clubs Eric Thurm agreed, giving the episode a rating of A−; he especially singled out Michalka's ability to portray both Steven's and Connie's elements of Stevonnie's personality.

 Several critics, including Kaiser and Thurm, drew attention to the scene in which Stevonnie grows stubble and shaves, noting its effectiveness in communicating Stevonnie's complex, non-binary gender.
 Mey Rude at Autostraddle noted that Stevonnie in this episode provided positive representation for non-binary viewers, as a non-binary character with a positive attitude about their body.

 The episode was nominated for a Primetime Emmy Award for Outstanding Short-Form Animated Program in 2018.
 Although it did not win that award, background painter Patrick Bryson won a juried Emmy Award for Outstanding Individual Achievement in Animation for his work on this episode.